aeon0/d4lf/README.md

 Currently, `use_tts` enables either a mixed mode where image processing is still used for item and affix position detection, but TTS is used for everything text-related.
 This results in a small improvement in performance and a major improvement in accuracy.
 Or a full mode where only TTS is used.
+This will be super fast but loses the overlay.

-**IT IS NOT POSSIBLE TO DETECT GREATER AFFIXES USING TTS!!!
-YOU NEED TO SPECIFY THEM USING THEIR VALUES!**
+**YOU NEED TO ENABLE ADVANCED TOOLTIP INFORMATION**

 **The following is currently supported using any form of tts:**